This story was updated with new details in June 2022.

 The Starlight crew expects to showcase rotating art exhibits.
 For now, some of Lyons’ older work – giant canvases depicting people and planets, for instance – welcome you.

-Eventually, Starlight is planned to be a cultural center for book and poetry readings, live music, pop-up happenings and more.
+Starlight was designed to become a cultural center for book and poetry readings, live music, pop-up happenings and more.
 People have already begun renting it for private parties – it holds 125.
 You can bring in your own caterer.

 If you get hungry for more than the chips and crackers offered, you can order from NoDa Market & Deli around the corner.
 They’ll deliver directly to your table, Lyons said.
 Eventually, the team may add a kitchen and offer more food themselves.